sterlingwes/eslint-plugin-monorepo-cop/README.md

 # eslint-plugin-monorepo-cop

-Rules to enforce good monorepo behaviours
+Rules to enforce good monorepo behaviours (mainly, no relative imports from other packages).

 ## Installation